Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 The reward $r_t$ evaluates the agent based on the average drag coefficient, time-averaged drag coefficient, and time-averaged lift coefficient during the action, with the objective of minimizing drag while keeping the lift coefficient low.
 The weight of the drag coefficient in the reward function is set to 1, indicating its importance, while the lift coefficient is assigned a weight $w$.
 The specific reward function takes the following form:

-where $C_{D,0}$ represents the baseline drag coefficient, serving as a reference point for drag reduction. $(C_D)_{T_i}$ denotes the drag coefficient at time step $T_i$, with the objective of minimizing this value relative to the baseline. $(C_L)_{T_i}$ signifies the lift coefficient at time step $T_i$, whose absolute value is penalized to mitigate lift forces that may destabilize the flow around the bluff body. $\omega$ is a weighting factor that quantifies the trade-off between minimizing drag and controlling lift fluctuations.
+where $C_{D,0}$ represents the baseline drag coefficient, serving as a reference point for drag reduction. $(C_D)_{T_i}$ denotes the drag coefficient at time step $T_i$, with the objective of minimizing this value relative to the baseline. $(C_L)_{T_i}$ signifies the lift coefficient at time step $T_i$, whose absolute value is penalized to mitigate lift forces that may destabilize the flow around the bluff body. $\omega$ is a weighting factor that quantifies the trade-off between minimizing drag and controlling lift fluctuations. \citeauthor{rabaultAccelerating}\cite{rabaultAccelerating} found that in the absence of a lift penalty, DRL produced a "cheating" strategy that resulted in reduced drag but was accompanied by a significant increase in lift.
+By incorporating a lift penalty in the reward function, this issue can be effectively mitigated.
+In previous work, the lift coefficient penalty factor is often set to 0.1\cite{jia2024optimal}, 0.2\cite{rabault2019artificial,tangRobustActiveFlow2020} or 1\cite{renApplying}.
+In this study, we use a penalty factor of 0.2, consistent with \citeauthor{rabault2019artificial}\cite{rabault2019artificial}